-This policy will be reviewed every two years by the Head of School and PSHE Coordinator.
-At every review, the policy will be approved by the Teaching and Learning Committee of the Local Governing Body.
+This policy will be reviewed annually by the Head of School and PSHE Coordinator.
+At every review, the policy will be approved by the Teaching and Learning Committee of the Local Governing Body and ratified at full governing body meetings.